CZ-NIC/knot/doc/configuration.rst

    zone:
      - domain: local.zone

-Now when the clients query for anything in the ``local.zone``, it will be answered locally.
-Rest of the requests will be forwarded to the specified server (``10.0.1.1`` in this case).
+When clients query for anything in the ``local.zone``, they will be responded to locally.
+The rest of the requests will be forwarded to the specified server (``10.0.1.1`` in this case).

-``rosedb`` - Static resource records
+``rosedb`` -- Static resource records
 ------------------------------------

 The module provides a mean to override responses for certain queries before the record is searched in the available zones.
-The modules comes with a tool ``rosedb_tool`` to manipulate with the database of static records.
+The module comes with the ``rosedb_tool`` tool used to manipulate the database of static records.
-Neither the tool nor the module are enabled by default, recompile with the configure flag ``--enable-rosedb`` to enable them.
+Neither the tool nor the module are enabled by default, recompile with the ``--enable-rosedb`` configuration flag to enable them.

-For example, suppose we have a database of following records:
+For example, let's suppose we have a database of following records:

 .. code-block:: none